Humpback grouper: Conservation

-The humpback grouper has been give Data Deficient status by the IUCN.
-It is a highly valued food fish, especially in Southeast Asia and in this region it is overexploited.
-It is bred in aquaculture but there is no evidence that captive breeding has reduced the fishing pressure on wild populations.
-There is little data on the populations but it is suspected that the population have declined historically and that they continue to do so.
-Australia has put strong conservation measures in place for this species (no take species in Queensland and possession limits in other states, e.g. Western Australia) but it is lacking protection elsewhere.
+The humpback grouper has been given the Data Deficient status by the IUCN.
+It is a highly valued food fish, especially in Southeast Asia where it is also overexploited.
+It is bred in aquaculture, but there is no evidence that captive breeding has reduced the fishing pressure on wild populations.
+Despite this, it is suspected that the population has declined historically.

+Australia has put strong conservation measures in place for this species (no take species on the Great Barrier Reef and strict possession limits elsewhere, e.g. Western Australia).
+Size limits apply in commercial fisheries such as the Torres Strait reef line fishery.
+However, it is lacking protection elsewhere.